-The Fund invests in a country whose economy is heavily dependent upon trading with key partners.
+The Fund invests in countries whose economies are heavily dependent upon trading with key partners.
 Any reduction in this trading may have an adverse impact on the Fund's investments.
-Through its portfolio companies' trading partners, the Fund is specifically exposed to European Economic Risk.
+Through its portfolio companies' trading partners, the Fund is specifically exposed to Asian Economic Risk, European Economic Risk and U.S. Economic Risk.